Under Armour Inc. (UAA) Analysis & Forecast for 2022

 Sponsored

-The stock witnessed a 31.71% gain in the last 1 month and extending the period to 3 months gives it a -10.35%, and is 11.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.36% over the week and 5.76% over the month.
+The stock witnessed a 32.99% gain in the last 1 month and extending the period to 3 months gives it a 0.89%, and is -1.20% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.22% over the week and 5.44% over the month.

 Under Armour Inc. (UAA) Top Institutional Holders